ddsky/spoonacular-api-clients/typescript/RecipesApi.md

   titleMatch: "Crock Pot",
   // number | The maximum time in minutes it should take to prepare and cook the recipe. (optional)
   maxReadyTime: 20,
+  // number | The minimum amount of servings the recipe is for. (optional)
+  minServings: 1,
+  // number | The maximum amount of servings the recipe is for. (optional)
+  maxServings: 8,
   // boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc. (optional)
   ignorePantry: false,
   // string | The strategy to sort recipes by.
 See a full list of supported sorting options. (optional)